MertGunduz/yiffy/README.md

   - `--config`: Open the configuration menu.

 ### Data Management
-Manage your data within the Yiffy application:
+*Manage your data within the Yiffy application*
-- `yiffy data import-export arguments`:
+- #### yiffy data import-export arguments:
   - `--import`: Import data into Yiffy.
   - `--export`: Export data from Yiffy.

 ### Configuration and Settings
-Adjust settings and configurations as per your preference:
+*Adjust settings and configurations as per your preference*
-- `yiffy configuration and settings arguments`:
+- #### yiffy configuration and settings arguments:
   - `--nsfw on/off`: Toggle NSFW (Not Safe for Work) and SFW (Safe For Work) content.
   - `--plog on/off`: Switch between PLOG (Print Log) for search.c and dfetch/fetch.c.